 How do I get and keep a good credit score?

-There are no secrets to building a strong credit score, but following these guidelines should help:
+Answer: There is no secret formula to building a strong credit score, but there are some guidelines that can help.

 - A long credit history will help your score.
 Credit scores are based on experience over time.
-The more experience you have with getting credit and paying your bills on time, the more information there is to determine whether you are a good credit risk.
+The more experience your credit report shows with paying your loans on time, the more information there is to determine whether you are a good credit recipient.

 - Only apply for credit that you need.
-Credit scores look at your recent credit activity as an indicator of your need for credit.
+Credit scoring formulas look at your recent credit activity as a signal of your need for credit.
 If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.